thiswd/cep-on-rails/README.md

 "CEP on Rails" is a REST API that returns address data based on the provided Brazilian Postal Code (CEP).
 It is designed considering high volume of access.
 The API features token-based authentication and associates the queried addresses with the requesting user.

+## Features

+- **User Authentication**: Secure user authentication via JSON Web Tokens (JWT).
+- **CEP Lookup**: Retrieve full address data by providing a valid CEP (Brazilian postal code).
+- **High Performance**: Optimized for high-traffic use cases, using caching strategies with Redis and Memcache.
+- **Error Handling**: Comprehensive error handling that provides clear and actionable error messages.
+- **Rate Limiting**: Protects the API from abuse with rate limiting (default is 6 calls in 30 seconds).
+- **Test Coverage**: Well-tested codebase to ensure stability and reliability.
+- **Docker Support**: Easy to deploy with Docker, ensuring a consistent environment.

+## Use Case

+Whether you are building an e-commerce platform, a logistics application, or any system that needs to process and validate Brazilian addresses, **CEP on Rails** can help you deliver a smoother user experience by automating and validating address entries.

 ## Requirements

 - Ruby 3.2.0